jswec/Phase-3-Project/README.md

 The data provided by SyriaTel can be found on [Kaggle.com](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset).

 It contains anonymized data for around 3300 customers.
-With customer churn as our focus, our analysis began with looking at the factors most correlated with churn.
+With customer churn as our focus, our analysis began with looking at the factors most correlated with churn:

-We found that factors like the presence of an international plan, the number of calls to customer service, and daytime usage to be important features in customer churn.
+- `international plan`
+- `customer service calls`
+- `daytime usage`

 The limitations we faced included a lack of data around the nature of the customer service calls, an understanding of how the plans work, and no information about service or coverage.
 In addition, no date ranges or timeframe were included in the data.